• Skip to primary navigation

 chicken madras in white bowl with lime and naan

-This quick and easy Chicken Madras, comes together quickly, for a great weekend meal.
+This quick and easy Chicken Madras, comes together quickly, for a great weeknight meal.

 Ingredients